coastwatch-training/CoastWatch-Tutorials/README.md

  Download Great Lakes average water surface temperature and compute a long-term time series (2007-2024), identifying the warmest and coldest years.

 ### Citation
-If you use these materials in your research or projects, please cite it as follows:

 **Project Name**: CoastWatch Tutorials
 **Author**: NOAA CoastWatch